4xel-C/SISE_m2_enedis/README.md

 Since the DPE label is closely linked to total energy costs, the project also includes a **regression model** to predict the annual energy expenditure.
 Together, these form a **two-model prediction pipeline**.

-All the preliminary data explorations, models testing and devlopment are findable in the following repository: [📊 Data exploration and models building](https://github.com/4xel-C/SISE_Enedis_ML_Study)

 This project was developed by **four Master SISE students** and concludes the Python and Machine Learning lessons of the program.

+> [!NOTE]
+> All the preliminary data explorations, models testing and devlopment are findable in the following repository: [📊 Data exploration and models building](https://github.com/4xel-C/SISE_Enedis_ML_Study)

 ---